In Bankruptcy do You Have to Pay Credit Card Debt With Your 401K Funds?

-If you are considering filing for personal bankruptcy, do you have to pay credit card debt with 401k retirement savings?
 The fear of losing their 401k leads many consumers to avoid filing for bankruptcy even when it is the only option left for them to rid themselves of credit card debt.

 If you are struggling each month to pay even the minimum amount due on your credit card debt if may seem like a good idea to take a loan against your 401k and use that money to pay off credit card debt.

-If you are filing for Chapter 7 bankruptcy you will not have to pay off credit card debt when you file for bankruptcy protection.
+If you are filing for Chapter 7 bankruptcy you will not have to pay off debt when you file for bankruptcy protection.
 Your 401k is exempt from being listed as an at risk asset as long as you have not cashed out that 401k savings plan.

 One of the first things many people do when burdened with credit card debt is to take a loan on their 401k balance.
-On the face of it, this would seem to be a good way to pay off your credit cards but there can be serious pitfalls.
+On the face of it, this would seem to be a good way to pay off your cards but there can be serious pitfalls.

 A 401k loan is easy to obtain because you are loaning money to yourself.
 Most financial experts advise never to take a loan against your 401k.